Monday, July 31, 2017

 Two weeks ago, we studied the Gospel of Luke with Michael Card for a week.
 I was about bowled over by how this precious gospel shows Jesus getting his hands dirty again and again, always with a triumphant result.
 Fevers, leprosy, death, blood, prostitutes and demoniacs.
 Jesus forges right on into each messy situation, bringing glorious healing and relief.
 Michael Card calls it "reversing the flow."
 I love that.

 Jesus reverses the flow of corruption.
-The ordinary flow says that if you touch something dirty, you become defiled (compare Haggai 2:12-13 with Zechariah 3:4-9).
-But where Jesus goes, when He touches something dirty, He purifies it.
+The ordinary flow says that if you touch something dirty, you become defiled (Haggai 2:12-13).
+But where Jesus goes, when He touches something dirty, He purifies it (Zechariah 3:4-9).
 This is a miracle.

 But wait, there's more!